Estimated reading time: 5 minutes

 Another practical benefit of a job in drug and alcohol counseling is that you’ll likely have location flexibility throughout California.
 You won’t be stuck in one place because there are addiction problems all over the state.
 If you want to live in a specific area, you’ll be able to do it while retaining your ability to do the job you’re meant to do.

 The US Bureau of Labor Statistics, as of October 2020, predicts a 25% job growth rate for counselors by 2029, much faster than average.
 While this statistic includes data outside of California, the overall numbers are excellent for your job outlook.
 This should also be a stark call to attention for those looking to get into drug and alcohol counseling.
 Some people need your help out there.

-Not only are you likely to build deep and long-lasting relationships with the patients that you work with over the years, but you’re going to lean on your fellow workers for advice and to bounce new ideas off of.
+You are likely to build deep and long-lasting relationships with the patients you work with over the years, but you’re going to lean on your fellow workers for advice and to bounce new ideas.
 The teamwork aspect of counseling is often overlooked, but it’s essential to do your job to the best of your abilities.

 These are sensitive issues that you’ll be dealing with, and it’s going to be hard to relate your experiences with patients to people outside of this world.
 Your coworkers will understand what’s on your plate, so you can always confide in them.